bassosimone/libremk_platform/README.md

    `getaddrinfo()` based on [c-ares](https://github.com/c-ares/c-ares) that collects timing and packet-content information.
-This allows one to write network tests using the above mentioned Unix-like API, without having to wonder about collecting low-level data, which can instead be collected by overriding the implementation of the called methods.
+This allows one to write network tests using the above mentioned Unix-like API, without having to worry about collecting low-level data, which can instead be collected by overriding the implementation of the called methods.

 3. Write less code, thanks to syntactic sugar functionality, like `ctx->connect_tcp()`, that perform common tasks.

-4. Write more correct code, thanks to wrapper classes like `DeferClosesocket` that guarantee that resources are cleared in a RAII fashion.

-5. Carry around configuration information in a way compatible with the current implementation of Measurement Kit (see the `SettingsMixin` which is one of the classes that `Context` inherits from).
+4. Carry around configuration information in a way compatible with the current implementation of Measurement Kit (see the `SettingsMixin` which is one of the classes that `Context` inherits from).

-6. Log and emit other opaque events that occurr during network tests (see the `LoggerAndEmitterMixin` another of the classes that `Context` inherits from).
+5. Log and emit other opaque events that occurr during network tests (see the `LoggerAndEmitterMixin` another of the classes that `Context` inherits from).

-7. Interrupt long waits or perform periodic actions, by overriding the `ctx->select()` method properly.
+6. Interrupt long waits or perform periodic actions, by overriding the `ctx->select()` method properly.

-8. Write more secure code, by providing a logging interface that does not use the `printf()` style of printing values.
+7. Write more secure code, by providing a logging interface that does not use the `printf()` style of printing values.

-9. Classify network-related errors that we care about by mapping them onto the same strings currently used by Measurement Kit as of v0.8.x.
+8. Classify network-related errors that we care about by mapping them onto the same strings currently used by Measurement Kit as of v0.8.x.

-10. Collect precise timing information using a steady clock.
+9. Collect precise timing information using a steady clock.

 In short, this library is the engine to write tests.
 To collect measurements and perform other actions, Measurement Kit should properly override the